SoftUni-Internal/interactive-content/EN/04-Data-Types/01-Revision.md

 ```

 ## Loops
-We've learned how to repeat a code block multiple times, using **loops**
+If we want to repeat a block code multiple times we can use **loops**.

 ### For loop example
 ```java live